geoportti/geoinformatics-days/source/index.rst

 .. figure:: _static/banner_logos.png

-Welcome to Geoinformatics Research Days 2026
+Welcome
 ======================

 The *Geoinformatics Research Days* event is the annual gathering for geoinformatics experts in Finland, which has been arranged by the member universities of the **Finnish University Network for Geoinformatics (Fiuginet)** for over 10 years.
-The event will take place on May 11-12, 2026 and will be organized by *University of Helsinki* together with the *Fiuginet* network, hosted in *Helsinki, Finland.*
+The event will take place on May 11-12, 2026 and will be organized by *University of Helsinki* together with the *Fiuginet* network, hosted in *Helsinki, Finland.* In addition, the Geoinformatics Research Days 2026 will include the final event of the `Geospatial Challenge Camp 2026 <https://challenge-camp.geoportti.fi/>`_ where teams present their results.

 Call for Submissions
 ======================